galex/galex.github.io/_posts/2016-02-08-Android_Permissions_Gradle_Plugin.md

 ---
 My first Gradle Plugin, [Android Permissions Gradle Plugin](https://github.com/galex/android-permissions-gradle-plugin) was just deployed into jCenter.
 Yay!

 Developing this was a great experience.
 I use gradle heavily as any other developer as the main project I'm working on has lots of flavors.
-But the need never arose for a Gradle Plugin until recently, when I wanted to compile the SDK with the latest Android version, 23.
+But the need never arose for a Gradle Plugin until recently, when I wanted to compile the project with the latest Android version, 23, aka marshmallow.

 What is the issue with the new Android Permissions System in Marshmallow?
 Nothing, it's a great feature.
 It was long time due in my opinion.
 As a developer you have to request on runtime the [Dangerous Permissions](http://developer.android.com/guide/topics/security/permissions.html#normal-dangerous) you have declared in your Android Manifest.
 But there is no API (that I'm aware of!) to request from Android the list of your declared Dangerous Permissions.